-To me you come to the Island of Capri for the spectacular scenery of one of the most beautiful islands in the Mediterranean, you come to savour the atmosphere, you come to see the blue grotto.
+You may come to the Island of Capri for the spectacular scenery of one of the most beautiful islands in the Mediterranean, you may come to savor the atmosphere, you may come to see the blue grotto.

 Sadly, during the months of June, July and August much of the world seems to have also decided to visit the Island of Capri and things gets really crowded .